lbraglia/chtp/README.md

 ### Intro

 [Here](https://github.com/lbraglia/chtp/tree/master/src) you can
-find my solutions for **Deitel &amp; Deitel - "C How To Program"**
+find my solutions for **Deitel &amp; Deitel - "C How To Program"**.

 The code is distributed in the hope that it will be useful, but **without any warranty** (correctness, safety, etc).

 Consider that exercises enumeration is based on italian translation of the book (english 5th edition); likely (I hope) it will be the same for others.
-Furthermore it's all work in progress.

 ### How to contribute